morgwai/guice-context-scopes/README.md

 ## OVERVIEW

-Asynchronous servers (such as gRPC or asynchronous `Servlet`s) often need to switch between various `Thread`s.
-This requires extra care to not lose a given current Guice `Scope`: it needs to be preserved as long as we are in the  _context_  of a given event/request/call/session, regardless of `Thread` switching.
+Asynchronous apps (such as gRPC, websockets, async `Servlet`s etc) often need to switch between various `Thread`s.
+This requires an extra care not to lose the Guice `Scope` associated with a given event/request/call/session: it needs to be preserved as long as we are in the  _context_  of such an event/request/call/session, regardless of `Thread` switching.

 To ease this up, this lib formally introduces a notion of an [InjectionContext](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/InjectionContext.html) that stores scoped `Object`s and can be tracked using [ContextTracker](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextTracker.html)s when switching between `Thread`s. `Tracker`s are in turn used by [ContextScope](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextScope.html)s to obtain the `Context` that is current at a given moment and from which scoped `Object`s will be obtained.